-The Appeal: Political Report brings you the latest on the politics of prosecutors, this month from Maine, North Carolina, Texas, and Utah.
+The latest on the politics of prosecutors, this month from Maine, North Carolina, Texas, and Utah.

 Durham County District Attorney Satana Deberry, who was elected in November, is rolling out new policies to reduce pretrial incarceration.
 She is restricting arrests over a failure to appear in court and narrowing the use of cash bail, a practice that leaves poor people in jail because of an inability to afford a payment.